 Duty Disability Benefits.
 Duty disability benefits are payable to an employee who becomes disabled as a result of an accidental injury incurred while in the performance of an act of duty.
 Benefits begin on the first regular and normal work date for which the employee does not receive a salary.
 The amount of the duty disability benefit is equal to 75% of the employee's salary at the date of injury, reduced by the amount the employee receives from Workers' Compensation.
 However, if the disability, in any measure has resulted from any physical defect or disease that existed at the time such injury was sustained, the duty disability benefit shall be 50% of salary.
-The CEABF contributes the 8.5% (9% for County Police) of salary normally contributed by the employee for pension purposes.
+The 8.5% (9% for County Police) of salary normally contributed by the employee for pension purposes is contributed on their behalf during the period od approved disability.